Monday, October 20, 2025

 A ten-sided prism

-It is amazing to see all of the diagonals of the prism converge at the center to make a hole in the middle of the prism.
-I made each side a different color so that you can appreciate the structures that are formed.
+I made each net a different color so that you can appreciate the structures that are created.

-The finished prisms are captivating—geometric forms that twist and turn.
-Each one feels like a small architectural sculpture, bridging art, craft, and mathematics.
+The finished prisms are truly captivating—geometric forms that twist and turn in space.
+Each one feels like a small architectural sculpture, bridging the connection between art, craft, and mathematics.

 Many thanks to: